-This is typically a part of most meditations.
+Relaxation is typically a part of most meditations.
 It is OK to stop there – you have meditated.
-However, the relaxation part is usually the beginning of a meditation practice.
+However, the relaxation part is usually the beginning of meditation practice.
 When teaching, I give the students a simple relaxation meditation on the very first day.
 It gets people quickly and easily into meditation while giving them the first skill to practise.

 The quickest way to get beyond the myths is to join my easy but comprehensive courses.
 For instance, there is a course which takes you through the 3 DNA markers of meditation to further your understanding.
 If you already meditate, feel free to share it.

-Oh, and the course is currently FREE
+Oh, and the course is currently FREE.

 The next post is on another myth of meditation – gosh, there are so many.

-If you have any questions or comments feel free to join my list for updates because, apart from finding out when the next exclusive article shall go up you can also contact me by replying to my newsletter/emails.
+If you have any questions or comments feel free to join my list for updates because apart from finding out when the next exclusive article shall go up you can also contact me by replying to my newsletter/emails.